 The Wagah border with Pakistan, the only road border crossing between India and Pakistan, is in Punjab.
 This border village serves as a link between India and Pakistan.

 There is a ceremonial function at the border gate before sunset each day called ‘Waugh border ceremony‘.
 It is a daily event conducted by the security forces of India and Pakistan.
 The border gates are opened and one soldier from each country stands at ‘attention’ on each side of the gate.
 Then a perfectly coordinated lowering of the two nation’s flags is conducted.
 The flags are folded and each soldier shakes hands with the other.
 Then the border gates are closed.
 It is called ‘beating retreat border ceremony‘ in international parlance.
 It is a practice followed since 1959.

 How Do I Go to Punjab?

 Punjab is situated very close to the capital city of India, New Delhi.
-Its well connected by road, train and flights.
+It is well connected by road, train, and flights.